No two reunions are alike but every reunion requires upfront planning to be successful.

 Many classes kick off their reunion activities with an informal Friday night get together that are referred to as ‘Mixers’, ‘Warm Ups’ or ‘Icebreakers’.
 As these names imply this event is intended to loosen classmates up in an informal, neutral and relaxed atmosphere prior to the grand event.
 Typically these are held at a local restaurant or bar.
 Usually light Hors d’houevres are served and classmates pay for their own cocktails at these gatherings.
 Keep this event simple.
 Don’t put a lot of undo stress on yourselves as you need to direct most of your energies toward planning the big event.
 If such an event is not offered, consider getting together informally on your own with some classmates you were close with at San Juan.
 It gives you extra time with those you were closest with.

 One of the most popular events you might want to consider arranging is a tour of San Juan’s campus.
 The Alumni Association can help set up a campus tour led by students after school on Friday afternoon.
 They can also open and offer a tour of the Legacy / Historical Exhibit in the cafeteria.
 After 10, 20, or 30 years this can be a wonderful rejuvenating experience to once again walk the hallowed halls of San Juan.
 If your event happens to coincide with the San Juan homecoming or a home football game, encourage classmate participation and try to organize special seating arrangements so your class can all sit together.
-Legacy Exhibit / Historical webpage.
+Visit the Visit our Legacy Exhibit / Historical web page.

 While the night is typically reserved for the big event, considers adding some daytime events..
 Some classes also organize activities like a morning golf outing, local site seeing tour or a group shopping trip.